Spectral Condition for $\mu$P under Width-Depth Scaling: Additional Details and Results of GPT-2 Experiments

 \subsection{Additional Details of Feature Learning Experiments}

-The feature learning stability results in Figure~\ref{figures: mup vs sp} are averaged over three independent runs with different random seeds.
+This subsection reports the coordinate-check experiments used to evaluate feature-scale stability under width and depth scaling.
+We measure the RMS norm at the output of the final Transformer block, $\|\vh_L\|_{\normrms}$, after short training runs.
+Results are averaged over three independent runs with random seeds $1$, $2$, and $3$.
 The base initialization variance for matrix weights and biases is set to $0.02^2$ and $0$, respectively.
-All models are trained using a constant learning rate of $2^{-7}$, a batch size of $8$, a gradient clipping of $1$, for $10$ training steps.
+All models are trained with a constant learning-rate schedule, batch size $8$, gradient clipping $1.0$, and no weight decay for $10$ training steps.
+The HP scaling rule can be found in Tables~\ref{tab: optimizer-family-overview} and~\ref{tab: optimizer-family-overview-one-layer} for $\mu$P ($k\ge2$) and $\mu$P ($k=1$), respectively.
+Optimizer-specific HPs are listed below.

+\paragraph{Muon-Kimi-AdamW.} Following common practice~\citep{muon-kimi}, hidden matrix parameters are optimized by Muon-Kimi with a Nesterov-style momentum~\citep{nesterov1983method} of 0.95.
+All other parameters (e.g., embedding layer, LM head, all biases) are updated by AdamW with $\beta_1=0.9$, $\beta_2=0.95$, $\epsilon_{\mathrm{base}}=10^{-16}$.
+The learning rate is $2^{-7}$ for both Muon-Kimi and AdamW.
+The results are presented in Figure~\ref{figures: mup vs sp}(a,b).

+\paragraph{Muon-AdamW.} Following common practice~\citep{jordan6muon}, hidden matrix parameters are optimized by Muon with a learning rate of $0.02$ and a Nesterov-style momentum of 0.95.
+All other parameters (e.g., embedding layer, LM head, all biases) are updated by AdamW with a learning rate of $0.001$, $\beta_1=0.9$, $\beta_2=0.95$, and $\epsilon_{\mathrm{base}}=10^{-16}$.
+The results are presented in Figure~\ref{figures: mup vs sp muon}(a,b).